etesync/etesync-dav/README.md

 `etesync-dav manage add user@example.com`

-*On Windows systems, you may have to navigate to the location of the python script etesync-dav (e.g. C:\Python\Python36\Scripts) and run*

-`python etesync-dav manage add user@example.com`

 *Substitute “`user@example.com`” with the username or email you use with your EteSync account or self-hosted server.*

 and then run the server:
 `etesync-dav`

-*On Windows systems, you may have to navigate to the location of the etesync-dav.py script and run*

-`python etesync-dav`

 *Please note that some antivirus/internet security software may block the CalDAV/CardDAV service from running - make sure that etesync-dav is whitelisted.*